Joseph Awinongya

-Joseph Awinongya (born 1974 in Ashaiman, Ghana) is a Ghanaian professional boxing trainer and public speaker on sports who trains amateur and professional boxers in Joliet, Illinois, and is best known as the trainer of IBO International Middleweight champion Osumanu Adama.
+Joseph Awinongya (born 1974 in Ashaiman, Ghana) is a Ghanaian professional boxing trainer and public speaker on sports.
+He trains amateur and professional boxers in Joliet, Illinois, and is best known as the trainer of IBO International Middleweight champion Osumanu Adama.
 He was also a former professional cruiserweight boxer known as 'The African Assassin'.

 Boxing career

 Awinongya was signed by Don King as a cruiserweight boxer after being seen while sparring in Europe.
 Awinongya compiled a professional record of 12–9–5 with 3 knockouts, in bouts held in Italy, the Netherlands, and in the United States.
-Awinongya never fought in Ghana.
+Awinongya fought in Ghana.
 Awinongya's boxing career moved from Europe to the United States in 1999, and he was unbeaten in eight straight bouts before losing an eight-round decision to Steve Cunningham.
 While Awinongya was never world champion, Awinongya became an internationally respected boxing trainer.
 He remains “happy to be in America” and has established a boxing gym for fighters from Ghana to come to the United States and train, where he feels they will not be taken advantage of by unscrupulous managers and promoters.
 Through that initiative after Ghanaian boxer Osumanu Adama moved from North Miami, Florida to Chicago, in early 2010 he signed with boxing manager Wasfi Tolaymat of the Chicago Fight Club and began to train under Awinongya.
-After training under him for less than 6 months, On December 17, 2010, at UIC Pavilion in Chicago, Adama won his first title, the vacant IBO international middleweight championship, the first middleweight titleholder ever from Ghana, by twelve round unanimous decision over contender Angel Hernandez.Awinonya currently trains amateur and professional fighters at the Chicago Sports and Fitness Club in Joliet, Illinois.
+After training under him for less than 6 months, On December 17, 2010, at UIC Pavilion in Chicago, Adama won his first title, the vacant IBO international middleweight championship, the first middleweight titleholder ever from Ghana, by twelve round unanimous decision over contender Angel Hernandez.
+Awinonya currently trains amateur and professional fighters at the Chicago Sports and Fitness Club in Joliet, Illinois.